Click here to view the list of Vermeer paintings classified according to popularity.

 8. Vermeer accepted, and in one case rhetorically glorified, the canons of art of his age (see The Art of Painting).
 Today's cutting-edge artist challenges prevailing concepts of the art.

 10. Vermeer was deeply committed to his craft.
-A significant portion of contemporary cutting-edge art is not physically created by the artist themselves.
-Moreover, classical easel painting is often perceived as inferior to conceptual art forms.
+An ever-increasing number of contemporary cutting-edge art is not physically created by the artist themselves.
+Moreover, classical easel painting is generally perceived as inferior to conceptual art forms.

 11. The appeal of Vermeer's art is simultaneously populist and lofty while today's art favors low-brow dialect (kitsch and vernacular) but comes across as elitist.
 Vermeer's art is inclusive where much of today's art is exclusive.